[Ticker] Russia's EU envoy changes line on Ukraine

 By EUobserver

 Russia's envoy to the EU, Vladimir Chizhov has changed his line on new Russian military intervention in Ukraine.
-Russia would attack if "they start blatantly killing Russian citizens anywhere - Donbas [east Ukraine]," Chizhov told The Guardian on Monday.
-"Russia has never said it intends to do that [protect Russians abroad] by military means," Chizhov told EUobserver when asked, in December, what might trigger a fresh Russian incursion in Ukraine.
+Russia might "counter-attack" if "they [Ukrainians] start blatantly killing Russian citizens anywhere - Donbas [east Ukraine]," Chizhov told The Guardian on Monday.
+"Russia has never said it intends to do that [protect Russians abroad] by military means," Chizhov told EUobserver when asked, in December, what might trigger a fresh Russian incursion.